What is a Deductible in Health Insurance?

 So, if your deductible is $400, and your first visit to the Doctor in that particular year costs $300, you’ll have to pay that in full since you have not exhausted your deductible yet.
 If you revisit the Doctor and this time you have to pay $400, you’ll pay the remaining $100 of your deductible, and your insurance plan will take care of the rest.

 Keep in mind that not all services are subject to the deductible policy.
-It all depends on the specifics of your insurance policy.
+It depends on the particulars of your coverage policy.
 Does the deductible plan have any benefit for the insured?
 Some might wonder.
 It certainly does.
 The deductible ensures that your insurance cover is preserved for the time you need it most.

 You need to carefully explore what you can or cannot afford before setting any deductibles.
 Talk to your health insurance provider so that they can guide you accordingly.
 Setting a deductible that you might not afford might cause you some difficult times in case any unforeseen health issues crop up.
 In essence, the deductible policy helps to ensure people do not take advantage of health insurance providers just because they have an insurance cover.